What is YouTube Kids?

 We've worked with parents and experts across the globe in areas related to child safety, child development, and digital literacy to develop another option for parents of tweens and teens.
 In 2021, we launched a new experience in beta for parents who decide their tween or teen is ready to access YouTube through a supervised Google Account.

 Videos a child can watch depend on the content setting their parent selects when setting up a supervised experience.
 Parents will choose from 3 different content settings: Explore, Explore More, and Most of YouTube.

 We have disabled a number of standard features normally available in YouTube, like comments, uploads, purchases, and live chat.
-Automatic reminders will appear for breaks and bedtime (which parents can adjust to reinforce healthy screen time habits).
-YouTube’s autoplay feature will also be off by default.
+To reinforce healthy screen time habits, reminders for breaks and bedtime are set to on by default and YouTube’s autoplay feature is set to off by default.